-The expected future cash flows to TINC are cash flows after payment of all operational costs and debt obligations on the underlying participations.
+The expected future cash flows to TINC are cash flows after payment of all operational costs and debt obligations within the underlying participations.
 Debt obligations are typically set for the entire term of the underlying infrastructure without refinancing risk.
-In order to avoid that future cash flows for TINC would be affected by rising interest rates, the interest on debt obligations is, through hedging, fixed for the entire term of the financing.
+In order to avoid that future cash flows for TINC would be affected by rising interest rates, the interests on debt obligations are, through hedging, fixed for the entire term of the financina.

-The following charts provide an overview of the sum of the cash flows from the participations expected to be received by the Issuer per type of infrastructure over the expected life time of the participations, calculated on June 30, 2018 and June 30, 2017.
-It does not include the investments in Glasdraad and, the Contracted Growth participations (A15 and Princess Beatrix lock), nor any other potential (additional) participation.
-The higher expected cash flows are related to new investments (Via A11, Réseau Abilis and additional windfarms within the Storm Flanders framework) and to adjusted assumptions (see below); a.o. the adjustments related to the changes in the Belgian tax regime which result in higher expected dividends going forward.
-The higher cash flow amount expected in the financial year ending 30 June 2019, is mainly related to the bank refinancing of Storm Ireland which was initially 100% equity funded.
+The following charts provide an overview of the sum of the expected cash flows to be received by TINC over the lifetime of its portfolio companies, calculated on June 30, 2019 and June 30, 2018.
+It does not yet include the investment in Glasdraad and the recent investment in Storm Flanders.
+Furthermore, it does not include contractual funding commitments to existing participations and to the contracted new participations (A15 and Princess Beatrix lock) nor any other new potential participation.
+The higher cash flow amount expected in the financial year ending 30 June 2020, is mainly related to the bank refinancing of Storm Ireland which was initially 100% equity funded.
 The refinancing, which has already taken place at the level of the portfolio company, enables a capital reduction and a partial repayment of the initial investment amount as a result thereof.
 The delay relates to the timing needed to effectively upstream the refinanced amount to TINC.